There’s The Beef!

 [To freeze: Place the completely cooled soup in Ziplock bags, press out the extra air and lay them flat on a rimmed baking sheet and place in freezer until frozen.
 That way they make nice thin packages and stack easier in the freezer (and your suitcase).
 I always double bag them just in case of a leak.]

-This is a hearty soup that calls for 4 pounds of boneless beef chuck.
+This hearty soup calls for 4 pounds of boneless beef chuck.
 Trim off the fat and cube the meat into small bite-size pieces.
 Pat the meat dry and sprinkle with Lindberg Snider Porterhouse Roast & Seasoning mix (or your favorite steak seasoning) and a couple of grinds of coarse ground pepper.
 Depending on the size of your pot, you will need to cook the meat in batches to brown.
 (I made four batches.)

-Yes, this recipe is more time consuming, but it is really worth the time and, as with many soups, is even better the next day.
+Yes, this recipe is more time consuming, but it is worth the time and, as with many soups, is even better the next day.

 4 lbs. boneless beef chuck, fat trimmed and cut in bite-size pieces